thrcd/thr-blog/content/blog/life/2024/whats-actually-important.md

 Instead, I've been caught up in a whirlwind of stuff that seemed urgent or important.

 From working my 8-to-4 job to pursuing hobbies, learning new things, studying, and working on personal projects, my days, and hours have been jam-packed.
-This week, a 2:45min drive to Chicago gave me nearly three hours of alone time on the highway, I had a moment to reflect.
+This week, driving to Chicago, I had nearly three hours of alone time on the highway, giving me a moment to reflect.

 As I drove, I couldn't help but think about everything I've been doing lately.
 I started to question myself: What really matters?
 It's funny how the things we tend to overlook are often the most important.
 When life gets tough, it's those neglected priorities that suddenly become crystal clear.